 Democratic critics of the Republican president have said Trump was reckless in authorising the strike.

 EU foreign policy chief Josep Borrell urged Iran’s foreign minister by phone to work to de-escalate the situation and invited him to Brussels to discuss ways of preserving world powers’ 2015 nuclear deal with Iran.

 It was Trump’s withdrawal of the United States from the deal in 2018 and reimposition of sanctions on Iran that touched off a new spiral of tensions after a brief thaw following the accord.

-On Sunday, Iran further distanced itself from the deal, saying it will continue to cooperate with the U.N. nuclear watchdog but will respect no limits to its uranium enrichment work.
+On Sunday, Iran further distanced itself from the deal, saying it would continue to cooperate with the U.N. nuclear watchdog but would respect no limits to its uranium enrichment work.

-This meant “there will be no limitations in enrichment capacity, level of enrichment and research and development and ... it will be based on Iran’s technical needs,” state TV said, quoting a government statement.
-It said the roll-back of its nuclear commitments could be reversed if the United States lifted sanctions on Tehran.
+That meant “there will be no limitations in enrichment capacity, level of enrichment and research and development and ... it will be based on Iran’s technical needs,” state TV said, quoting a government statement.
+It said the rollback of its nuclear commitments could be reversed if Washington lifted sanctions on Tehran.

-Reporting by Ahmed Rasheed and Ahmed Aboulenein; Additional reporting by Kylie MacLellan in London, Parisa Hafezi and Babak Dehghanpisheh in Dubai, Francesco Guarascio in Brussels, Tom Perry in Beirut, Daphne Psaledakis and Doina Chiacu in Washington, Ateeq Shariff in Bengaluru; Writing by Mark Heinrich and Daniel Wallis; Editing by Frances Kerry and Lisa Shumaker
+Reporting by Ahmed Rasheed and Ahmed Aboulenein; Additional reporting by Kylie MacLellan in London, Parisa Hafezi and Babak Dehghanpisheh in Dubai, Francesco Guarascio in Brussels, Tom Perry in Beirut, Daphne Psaledakis and Doina Chiacu in Washington and Ateeq Shariff in Bengaluru; Writing by Mark Heinrich and Daniel Wallis; Editing by Frances Kerry, Lisa Shumaker and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.